Kory Blackwell: Cleveland Browns

 Following the season Blackwell was picked by the Cleveland Browns in the expansion draft.
 He spent the season with the Browns appearing primarily on special teams and as a backup cornerback and did not record a tackle.

 Oakland Raiders

-In 2000 Blackwell would sign on with the Oakland Raiders but was cut during training camp.
-He would again play with the Scottish Claymores in NFL Europe and recorded 29 tackles and 7 interception.
+In 2000 Blackwell signed on with the Oakland Raiders but was cut during training camp.
+He again played with the Scottish Claymores in NFL Europe and recorded 29 tackles and 7 interception.

 Las Vegas Outlaws

-For the 2001 season Blackwell would be drafted in the newly formed XFL by the Las Vegas Outlaws with the 21st overall pick in the draft.
+For the 2001 season Blackwell was drafted in the newly formed XFL by the Las Vegas Outlaws with the 21st overall pick in the draft.
 He started at cornerback with the Outlaws and recorded 22 tackles and 3 interception on the season.
 Blackwell appeared in NFL Europe once more this time with the Amsterdam Admirals recording 31 tackles and 2 interception; one returned for a 95-yard touchdown team record.

 Jacksonville Jaguars

 After the XFL season, Blackwell signed with the Jacksonville Jaguars prior to training camp but was cut in the preseason.